jpierskalla/jpierskalla.github.io/pages/workingPapers.md

 2022.
 F. Hollenbach and J. Pierskalla.
 "The Origin of Universities in Europe, 800-1800."

 __Work in Progress:__
 2022.
-M. Alam, D. Smith, S. Wagner, and J. Pierskalla *Technological Change and Colonial Expansion*
+M. Alam, D. Smith, S. Wagner, and J. Pierskalla. *Technological Change and Colonial Expansion*

 2022.
-A. De Juan, F. Haass, and J. Pierskalla *Decentralized networks and bureaucratic careers in autocracies*
+A. De Juan, F. Haass, and J. Pierskalla. *Decentralized networks and bureaucratic careers in autocracies*

 2022.
-A. De Juan, F. Haass, and J. Pierskalla *The effects of early childhood indoctrination in the GDR*
+A. De Juan, F. Haass, and J. Pierskalla. *The effects of early childhood indoctrination in the GDR*